 During your time at University you might experience personal circumstances such as illness or bereavement, which may disrupt your ability to study or affect your performance in an assessment or an examination.
 These are referred to as 'extenuating circumstances' and should be reported to your Academic School as soon as they arise and before the School deadline.

-Where extenuating circumstances are accepted there are a range of remedies that can be offered, such as an extention for submission of coursework, an additional attempt at an examination without being capped at the pass mark, or the discounting of affected marks from your overall degree classification.
+Where extenuating circumstances are accepted there are a range of remedies that can be offered, such as an extension for submission of coursework, a deferred or additional attempt at an examination or assessment which may not be capped at the pass mark depending on whether this is a 1st ,2nd ,or 3rd attempt.
+Modules effected may also be discounted from your overall degree classification within specified limits.

 What are extenuating circumstances?

 The University defines extenuating circumstances as those that are:

 - severe and exceptional; and

 - close in time to the Assessment, or where the student can demonstrate that the circumstances continued to have an impact on their academic performance in the Assessment.

 Such circumstances may be considered to have had an adverse impact on the student's academic performance in assessment and/or have prevented a student from submitting a Coursework assessment and/or attending a scheduled exam or class test.

 The rules that govern the operation of extenuating circumstances can be found in the Extenuating Circumstances Policy and Procedure

 Student Advice would encourage you to report any circumstances that you believe have impacted negatively on your performance in an Assessment or Examination.
 Any information submitted will remain confidential, where possible, and will be considered with due sensitivity.

 The list below illustrates the kind of circumstances that may affect your performance.
 The list is not exhaustive and other circumstances may arise that will have a significant impact on a student's performance.